mike-1-2-3/blashcard/README.md

 ##Basic Use

-Say you downloaded the script and two example files into your current directory.
-You could make it ask you all of the questions with ./blashcards.sh linux.cards history.cards
+Download a zip of the repository and extract it.
+Enter the uncompressed directory and run
+./blashcards.sh linux.cards history.cards
+to go through all of the sample cards.

 To make your own cards, simply make a text file of this format:

 Q: Knock knock?
 A: Who's there?

-Q: Network classes?
+Q: Columns of a user crontab?
-A: A - 0
+A: -minute
-B - 10
-C - 110
-D - 1110
-E - 1111
+-hour
+-day of month
+-month
+-day of week
+-command to run

 ##More examples